Walking on the Wild Side in Kenya

 If you enjoy walking and love an adventure, the new Rambler’s trip in Kenya should be a perfect fit.
 Find out more information about Ramblers’ Walking Tour in Kenya here.

-Alyssa Pirrello is an editorial assistant for GoNOMAD.com and a student at the University of Massachusetts Amherst.
+Alyssa Pirrello is a former editorial assistant for GoNOMAD.com and a graduate of the University of Massachusetts Amherst, who now lives in Boston.

 Latest posts by GoNomad (see all)